slothsoft/maven-php-plugin/wiki/wiki/how-to/How to Update Dependency Versions.md

 # PHP Version

 The minimum PHP version is the lowest version to build against in the _.travis.yml_.
-However it should be defined in the  _README.md_, too.
+However it should be documented in the  _README.md_, too.